ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

 -----------------------------

 As explained above, you can enable change tracking in any number of variables in ``self.vars``.
-By the end of the module execution, if any of them has a different value then the first value assigned to them, then that change will be picked up by MH and signalled at the module output.
+By the end of the module execution, if any of those variables has a value different then the first value assigned to them, then that will be picked up by MH and signalled as changed at the module output.
 See the example below to learn how you can enabled change tracking in variables:

 .. code-block:: python